exnil/crop_planner/readme.md

-# Stardew Valley Crop Planner
+# Stardew Valley Crop Planner: Json Assets/SVE Fork

 **Fork Note:**
 This will hopefully be a version that includes JSON Assets crops.